Take Me to Your Heart (Bananarama song)

-"Take Me to Your Heart" is a 1995 ballad recorded by English pop duo Bananarama from their seventh album, Ultra Violet.
-The song was released as the second and final single from the album in Australasia, Germany and Scandinavia.
+"Take Me to Your Heart" is a ballad recorded by the English pop duo Bananarama from their seventh album, Ultra Violet (1995).
+The song was released in December 1995 as the second and final single from the album in Australasia, Germany and Scandinavia.
 It was also released promotionally in North America.

 Background

 The song was remixed prior to its release as a single.
 Trance, techno, disco, and reggae versions were released, with the disco remix containing samples from Anita Ward's number-one single from 1979, "Ring My Bell".

-Larry Flick from Billboard described the song as a "springy number", noting that it is "covered in vibrant synths and a cute chorus that you'll be singing along with in moments."
+Larry Flick from Billboard magazine described the song as a "springy number", noting that it is "covered in vibrant synths and a cute chorus that you'll be singing along with in moments."

 Music video

 A music video was produced to promote the single.
 It appears to be one of their lowest budget productions and resembles a home movie, featuring Sara Dallin and Keren Woodward walking outdoors through fields of tall grass.